Illinois State Police doubling presence on expressways after nearly 200 shootings this year

-CHICAGO — Illinois State Police announced Thursday that they are doubling presence on Chicago area expressways after nearly 200 shootings this year.
+CHICAGO — Starting Friday, Illinois State Police will double presence on Chicago area expressways after nearly 200 shootings this year.

 As of Thursday, there have been 185 expressway shootings in the Chicago District this year — compared to 83 at this time last year.
 There were 128 reported shootings total in 2020.